 Beverly Hills and Bel-Air

-We offer two options for 9 bedroom homes, both located in the exclusive Beverly Hills and Bel-Air area of Southern California.
+We offer two options for our 9 bedroom Los Angeles vacation rentals, both located in the exclusive Beverly Hills and Bel-Air area of Southern California.
 World-famous Rodeo Drive is the best place for designer shopping and high-end local boutiques, making it a must visit for those who delight in the latest fashions.
 This area is a world-class destination for fine dining, with many internationally renowned chefs owning and operating restaurants.
 This is also the perfect place for those who have an interest in Old Hollywood history, and you can visit some of the most iconic spots in movie history.
-Enjoy all this and more while staying in one of our 9 bedroom properties!
+Enjoy all this and more while staying in one of our 9 bedroom Los Angeles vacation rentals!

 Beverly Hills Polo Estate

 This property offers a magical old Hollywood feel, as it was originally built in 1941 by Paul Williams, at the time a highly sought-after architect for the stars.
 These halls once held parties attended by actors, musicians, and public figures.
 With an abundance of natural light and dark wood floors, this property is inviting and comfortable.
 The main house features 7 bedrooms and 7 bathrooms, and the guest house offers an additional 2 bedrooms and 2.5 bathrooms.
 The lush grounds and private pool give you the feeling of your own personal oasis.
 Available amenities include 24-hour dedicated concierge, in-home spa services, daily housekeeping, and a private chef.

 The Beverly Manor